 This guide is written for the users whose license key works with The Bat! versions 3.x - 4.0.38, but does not work with the new versions starting with 4.1.
-Thus, you decided to try the new version of the program and you need to do this in such a way that would keep the data existing in your current version.
+Thus, you decided to try the new version of the program, and you need to do this in such a way that would keep the data existing in your current version.
 Before starting any actions of this kind, as well as before making any important changes in the program, a backup must be made.
 Enter Tools

-You shall see the following box:
+You will see the following box:

 Pay attention to the underlined items that are not marked.
 Let me specify the folder list

 – mark it, if you want to select some of the folders instead of making a full backup.
 Store external attachments in message bodies

 – mark it, if external attachments are stored in a separate folder on the hard disk, not in the message body.
 If you hadn't modified any settings related to separate storing of files and letters, you don't need to mark this item.
 After you name the backup file and confirm the chosen folders, the backup file creation starts.
 This will take some time, depending on the volume of the information that is stored.

 After the program finishes the backup file creation, you can start the update.
 The most recent version of the program can always be downloaded from the following webpage: http://www.ritlabs.com/en/products/thebat/download.php

 Start the program setup.
 When selecting the setup mode, mark the Custom